rkoshak/openhab-rules-tools/ephem_tod/README.md

 Invalid configs will generate errors in the logs.
 If the config is valid, changes to the Item will be added as a trigger to the Expire rule.

-The statemachine is driven by DateTime Items with `etod` metadata defined.
+The state machine is driven by DateTime Items with `etod` metadata defined.

 ```
 etod="STATE"[type="daytype", set="dayset", file="uri"]